Some quotes, for instance on nepotism:

 There are two Jesuit high schools in the Chicago area, but no need to look it up: Bill Daley went to St. Ignatius on the near south side.
 I know because I went there myself about fifteen years later.
 I was mildly curious who his theology teacher was, because it was possible it was somebody I knew, but Royko doesn't say.
 Why not?
 Everybody in Chicago at the time knew of the connection between the Daleys and St. Ignatius, and anybody who could have done harm would have known the priest who taught theology at the time, so Royko wasn't protecting anybody that I can see.
 He was just being vague.

 And that's the problem with the book, what limits its usefulness now.
-Read it if you like the dry (but maybe heavy-handed) irony of Royko, but don't read it expecting to be a good primary source about Mayor Daley.
-And even if you like Royko (as I do) I'd read a collections of his columns first, several of which are still in print, or Slats Grobnik and Friends, which isn't.
+Read it if you like the dry (but maybe heavy-handed) irony of Royko, but don't read it expecting it to be a good primary source about Mayor Daley.
+And even if you like Royko (as I do) I'd read a collection of his columns first, several of which are still in print, or Slats Grobnik and Friends, which isn't.

 It used to be easy to find a copy of this in used bookstores in Chicago, because it sold so well.
 It probably still is.
 I've been carrying this around since I lived in Chicago, so it's done some traveling of its own.
 But it is now off my TBR list.
 My Reader's Block Mount TBR Challenge.